 1. What do you believe the librarian did especially well in your interaction?
-2. What might the librarian have done to enhance your library experience?
-3. Is there anything else you would like to add?
+2. What might the librarian have done to enhance your library experience? , The same of the sa 3.
+Is there anything else you would like to add?